mozilla/doh-rollout/README.md

    - Select `manifest.json`
    - Select `src/web-ext-artifacts/dns_over_https-${VERSION}.zip`

-You should see a new entry in the list of extensions titled "HTTP DNS".
+You should see a new entry in the list of extensions titled "DoH Roll-Out".

-# Telemetry

-The addon will enable DNS over HTTPS which will send timing statistics of trr resolving to Firefox.
-This won't include domains or specific information about the queries being used.

-The addon will also send usage telemetry about the state of the addon being install or removed using Shield telemetry.
-- When a user opts out of the banner shown a ping will be sent. ("UIDisabled" or "UIOk")
-- When a user disables or uninstalls the add-on, a ping will be sent ("disabled" or "uninstalled").
-- Existing Shield telemetry utils telemetry will be sent.
-- The variant of the study will be captured.

-# Configuring

-Setting "network.trr.experimentalPerfInterval" will change how often in seconds the addon does a telemetry request.
-We check roughly every minute to see if the last perf check was before this interval time.
-This is useful for debugging the telemetry from the addon.
+To see the banner enable "doh-rollout.enabled" in about:config

 ## How to read the states file